Michigan Murders: Evidence of culpability in remaining cases

 McKenny Hall, Eastern Michigan University.
 Joan Schell was last seen by her roommate entering a vehicle with a man matching Collins' description at this location on June 30, 1968.

 In the case of Joan Elspeth Schell, two separate witness accounts had placed the victim both entering a car with three men on the night of her disappearance, and walking alone in the company of a man believed to be Collins later that evening.
 One of the men in the car Schell had entered was Collins' roommate, Arnold Davis, who later informed police the girl had indeed entered the car he had been driving, but that Collins had insisted he give Schell the lift she was seeking to Ann Arbor in his own car.
 Collins and Schell had alighted from Davis's car together, and he (Davis) had not seen his roommate for almost three hours before Collins had returned to their apartment, alone, referring to Schell as a "bitch" and claiming he had "dropped her [Schell] off" in Ann Arbor after being unable to obtain the sexual encounter he had hoped to achieve with her.
-As he had explained this to Davis, Collins had been carrying a red handbag, which he claimed Schell had left in his car.
+According to Davis, Collins had been carrying a red handbag, which he claimed Schell had left in his car.
 He had further informed his roommate he had agreed to drive Schell from Ann Arbor to Ypsilanti the following day.
 Davis informed police he had long suspected Collins had murdered Schell, but had been too afraid to report his suspicions.
 Although Collins had claimed to police that he had been with his mother in the Detroit suburb of Center Line on the weekend of Schell's disappearance, police had never sought to verify his alibi.

-The circumstantial evidence linking Collins to Schell's abduction and murder was stronger than that of any other Michigan victim linked to him, and police would formally announce this fact within days of his arrest.
-Nonetheless, the decision of the prosecution at his 1970 trial was to try Collins solely with the murder of Karen Sue Beineman.
+The circumstantial evidence linking Collins to Schell's abduction and murder was stronger than that of any other Michigan victim linked to him, and police formally announced this fact within days of his arrest.
+Nonetheless, the decision of the prosecution at his 1970 trial was to try Collins solely with the murder of Beineman.

 Arnold Davis also informed police Collins had been in the company of victim Alice Kalom on the evening of her disappearance.
 According to Davis, he had heard Collins and Kalom arguing behind closed doors, before Kalom had run out of his (Collins') apartment, with Collins chasing after her.
 Collins had returned to their shared apartment shortly thereafter before asking Davis to hide a knife for him and accusing Kalom of being a "tease".
 Davis had reported this incident to police, and later handed them the knife Collins had allegedly asked him to hide.
 Investigators determined the knife was consistent with the weapon used to stab Kalom.